-Using Japanese words in stories that are in English: I've seen random Japanese words in stories by anime fans.
-People, DO NOT insert random Japanese words in your stories in English (Honorifics are totally fine, though)!
+Using Japanese words in stories that are in English: People, DO NOT insert random Japanese words in your stories in English (Honorifics are totally fine, though)!
 Unless you're referring to a weapon, clothing, any kind of food, or group names (Ex.
 Yorozuya, Shinsengumi, etc.), putting Japanese words such as "Arigato" and "Gomen" makes it look stupid!
-What's even worse is that some authors tend to tell readers the English version of "Arigato/Gomen/ANY OTHER RANDOM JAPANESE WORD YOU CAN THINK OF!" in their authors' notes!
+What's even worse is that some authors tend to tell readers the English version of "Arigato/Gomen/Any other random Japanese word" in their authors' notes!
 Authors who do that, is it really that hard to put in the English version of "(Insert random Japanese word)" in the story itself?
-I know you may think it's "cool", but I find it really irritating!
-Though, I won't let myself off easily; I've added a random Japanese word in one of my first stories, but then I realized it was stupid to do that.
+I know you may think it's "cool", but it comes across as really irritating!
+Though, I won't let myself off easily; I've added a random Japanese word in one of my first stories, but then realized it was stupid to do that.
 This is probably my biggest pet peeve for fics.

 Review Whores: Some writers will sometimes say they won't post another chapter until they've reached X reviews.
 That is just being an attention whore.

 Flamers (And anonymous reviews in general): How sad is it that these type of people exist?
 It's perfectly okay to give authors constructive criticism, since it helps them improve, but flaming is definitely not.
 When you read something, and you think it should have more work, give the author a few tips.
 Don't only say, "This sucks" or "You're a terrible author", because that's nowhere near constructive criticism.
 And what's worse is that most flames are from anonymous reviewers.
-This is actually the reason why I hate anonymous reviews (But if it's not a flame, then that's fine, though it gets very annoying and frustrating when I can't PM you, because you're not logged in).
+This is actually the reason why I hate anonymous reviews (But if it's not a flame, then that's fine, though it gets very annoying and frustrating when I can't PM you).

 People getting upset that they have little to no reviews: I've seen some people who've canceled their stories because they didn't have many reviews.
 I know how it feels to not have a lot of reviews or viewers, but please do not cancel/delete your story all because you have very few reviews.
 If you enjoy writing something, then keep writing!

 People begging for a sequel: I'm not going to harp on this too much, because people rarely ask me to do a sequel to a story of mine.
-However, whenever somebody does ask me, I'll bluntly tell them no. The reasons why I don't do sequels is because one: I have far less inspiration for them; and two: the sequel may not be as good as the first one.
+However, whenever somebody does ask me, I'll bluntly tell them no. The reasons why I don't do sequels is because one: I have far less inspiration for them; two: the sequel may not be as good as the first one; and three, you'd almost risk writing essentially the same story.
 Besides, you can always reread the first story if you desperately want more.

-Reviewing their own story: There have been a few occasions where I've seen authors review their own story.
-Look, I don't care what your reason is, NEVER review your own story, because doing so is cheating your way to getting reviews!
+Reviewing their own story: Look, I don't care what your reason is, NEVER review your own story, because doing so is cheating your way to getting reviews!